vbetts/hangwoman/README.md

 # hangwoman
-A game of Hangman written in Python
+A game of Hangman written in Python.
+Requires Python 3